Cultivating Core Values for Self-Awareness, College Programs & Career Paths

 In what ways might these values shape your daily decisions and interactions?

-Here are some practical steps to help cultivate your core self-awareness.
+Here are a few more practical steps to help cultivate your core self-awareness:

-Set Clear Intentions: If "Creativity" is one of your values, you might express yourself through weekly artistic projects or collaborate with like-minded peers.
+Set Clear Intentions: If "Creativity" is one of your values, express yourself through weekly artistic projects or collaborate with like-minded peers.

 Engage in Activities: Join clubs that align with your values.
-For instance, if you value "Leadership," look for roles in student organizations, or volunteer for community service that allows you to guide others.
+If you value "Leadership," seek roles in student organizations or volunteer with organizations that allow you to guide others.

 Reflect Regularly: Evaluate how you live into your values on a seasonal basis.
-Consider moments in the recent past when you acted in line with your values.
+Consider recent moments when you acted in line with your values.
 You may already be nurturing new principles without knowing it.
-This reflective practice helps gain emotional flexibility and self-awareness.
+This reflective practice helps build emotional flexibility and the self-awareness to rule out specific career paths and lead you to more meaningful ones that best suit your personality.

 Your Roadmap to Self-Awareness